-No one wants to hear they’ve been unsuccessful at interview, but it happens to all of us at one point or another.
-Despite how common is it, being rejected can be really disappointing, particularly if you put a lot of effort in or had your hopes pinned on getting what you thought was your dream job.
-In this post I'll share my top tips to help you learn from the unsuccessful job interview experience and stay positive in your job hunt.
+No one wants to hear they’ve had an unsuccessful job interview, but it happens to all of us at one point or another.
+Despite how common it is, being rejected can be really disappointing, particularly if you put a lot of effort in or had your hopes pinned on getting what you thought was your dream job.
+In this post I'll share my top tips to help you learn from an unsuccessful job interview and stay positive in your job hunt.

-Don’t blame yourself if you feel you put 100% in
+Don’t blame yourself if you feel you gave it 100%

 You may still be in with a chance for another opportunity with that company

 If you performed well it’s likely the company will recognise this and may even encourage you to apply for future posts.
 While you shouldn’t pin all your hopes on another role coming up at that company, if your interviewers sound positive when giving you feedback after your unsuccessful job interview, this likely means you were a strong candidate and one they’d consider again in the future.
 If your interviewers mention there might be opportunities to work in the company in the future, keep and eye out for those positions and if appropriate, keep in contact with them to let them know you’re still interested.